 Two basic choices to support integration relationships are: procedural (processes) and declarative (business rules).
 Traditional processes with their hidden semantics are a poor choice (e.g., business rules hard-coded into software).
 Business rules, in contrast, support direct, business-friendly configuration, and rapid, traceable, continuous re-configuration.

 Wrong.
 Engineering problems are inherently complex, with business engineering being perhaps the most complex of all (as Zachman contends.)
 In other words, the complexity already exists; the trick is to engage with it most effectively, from an educated perspective.

 Myth #7.
 The Framework slows down architecture and development.
 Wrong.
 That is not the experience of accomplished architects.
 Asking the right questions of the right audiences at the right times in the right ways does not slow down an initiative; it speeds up the effort, or at least avoids costly dead ends.

 The Zachman Framework for Enterprise Architecture is an excellent tool for classifying and organizing the perspectives required for successful enterprise architecture and its components.
-Focusing on the facts about the Framework instead of the myths can give any organization the ability to view an effort from different points and arrive at a holistic representation.
+Focusing on the facts about the Framework instead of the myths can give any organization, and its data management and architectural communities, the ability to view an effort from different points and arrive at a holistic representation.